Washington Metro rolling stock: Features

 There were some minor differences between these and the earlier Breda cars prior to rehabilitation.
 First, the bulkhead windows were rounded as compared to being squared, and like the 1000-series before refurbishment, these cars did not have exterior speakers.

 These cars used the original flip-dot exterior destination signs, chopper-controlled DC propulsion system, and the original cream, orange and yellow interior all the way up to their retirement.

 Incidents

+Car 4060 was involved in an accident at Greenbelt Yard on June 8, 1998, when it jumped the metal bumper and crashed into the yards operation building.
+The car was repaired and returned to service.

-Car 4018 was damaged in the Woodley Park accident, but was eventually repaired.
+Car 4018 was damaged in the Woodley Park collision on November 3, 2004, when car 1077 telescoped on top of it, but was repaired and returned to service.

 On July 4, 2010, Metro took all 100 4000-series cars out of service to repair the door motors to prevent them from unintentionally opening while the train is in motion, a situation that Metro engineers were able to replicate in a rail yard.
 On July 20, the cars were returned to service after the repair was completed.